Outdoor Sculpture Conservation; Public Art Conservation:

 These concerns were solved nearly 20 years ago as part of a conservation treatment under a General Services Administration (GSA) contract awarded to McKay Lodge Conservation.
 Failing coatings were reduced or replaced and new, more durable and safe coatings were applied.
 The treatment was a success and lasted nearly two decades, but all materials have a service life, especially when the object in question is constantly exposed to the elements.

 In 2018, an assessment was commissioned for the sculpture by the GSA Fine Arts Office.
 Because of Bob Lodge’s expertise and knowledge of high-performance coatings, he traveled to the Northeast town to perform the outdoor sculpture condition assessment.

-During the inspection, all elements of the artwork were examined.
+During the inspection, all elements of Sea Flower were examined.
 First was the wood timbers, some of them had checked further over the years.
 Some of the timbers had also become loose, likely due to visitors climbing on them, but more so, because of the natural expansion and contraction of the wood due to environmental fluctuations.
 They had discolored and some biogrowth, seen as a green color on the surface, which had collected on the upward facing surfaces.

 A report discussing the current condition and previous treatment history was produced and provided to the GSA for consideration.
 Cost-effective maintenance steps and suggestions for future conservation treatment of the outdoor sculpture were included too.